allmeidaapedro/Credit-Scoring-German-Bank/README.md

 <img src="images/iv_duration.jpeg">

 Examining the weight of evidence and the default probability, it becomes evident that as the borrowed credit amount increases, the default rate increases.
-Look how credit amounts of 7500-10000 and higher than 10000 present a higher default probability when compared to the total and the other categories.
+Look how credit amounts of 7500-10000 and higher than 10000 present a higher default probability when compared to the total and the other categories below.

 <img src="images/iv_credit.jpeg">